-It is possible to specify in which L3 interfaces SNMP should receive requests through the listen interface configuration.
-By doing that, it is possible to use SNMP in VRFs.
+It is possible to specify on which L3 interfaces SNMP can receive requests through the listen interface configuration.
+In this way, it is possible to use SNMP on L3 interfaces of VRFs.

 '''

 config

 snmp agent listen interface <l3-myintf1>

 snmp agent listen interface <l3-myintf2>

 commit

 '''